 2. Marathon, Ultra-Marathon, and Athletic Feats

 David is best known for his superhuman athletic feats of strength and ultra-endurance.
-In 2005, after several of his friends perished in a helicopter crash in Afghanistan, he decided to honor their memory by tackling the toughest endurance challenges on the planet to raise awareness and funds for the Special Operations Warrior Foundation (SOWF).
-SOWF provides support, grants, and scholarships to the children and families of fallen special-ops soldiers.
+In 2005, after several of his friends perished in a helicopter crash in Afghanistan, he decided to honor their memory.

-Since then, he has set numerous racing career highlights including:
+Since then, he has regularly placed in the top of challenging races and setting numerous racing career highlights, including:

 - 2005: San Diego One Day (100 miles) where he finished as a novice.

 - 2006: Ultraman World Championship (2nd place) and the Badwater Ultra Marathon.

 - 2007: Badwater Ultra Marathon (3rd place).
 He also completed The Leadville 100 and The Grapevine 48-Hour National Championships (205 miles).

 - 2008: McNaughton 150 Miler (1st place), MiWok 100k Race, Kona Ironman World Championship, and Ultra-Trail Du Mont-Blanc 103-Mile.